samarthgangurde01/Seoul-bike-sharing-demand-prediction/README.md

 ## Demo vedio,when we run model on local servor
 link-https://youtu.be/zcb8x2iGAw4

-we will suggest you to watch in full screen
+we suggest you to watch in full screen

 ## Deployment